rstauch/nix-config/direnv/how-to.md

+## How to use direnv

-copy .envrc and shell.nix in target directory run 'direnv allow' in target directory to enable dir specifc env
+First copy _.envrc_ and _shell.nix_ in target directory

+`direnv allow` in target directory to enable dir specifc env

-run 'direnv deny' in target directory to disable dir specifc env
+`direnv deny` in target directory to disable dir specifc env